MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 [//]: # "TODO: Move to Serve results section"

 [Subscriptions](/sql/subscribe/) allow you to stream changing results from Materialize to an external application programatically.
-Like any connection over the network, subscriptions might get disrupted for both expected and unexpected reasons, in which case it's useful to have a mechanism to gracefully recover data processing.
+Like any connection over the network, subscriptions might get disrupted for both expected and unexpected reasons.
+In such cases, it can be useful to have a mechanism to gracefully recover data processing.

 To avoid the need for re-processing data that was already sent to your external application following a connection disruption, you can: